AnthonyLzq/TypeScriptProjectGenerator/readme.md

 Finally, check the structure generated once you run the command on the `source/templates` folder.

 Feel free to contribute to this project.
 Every contribution will be appreciated.

-### Why Python?

-This is something related to my personal preferences.
-It found kind of hard receive parameters by console using [`Node.js`](https://nodejs.org/en/).
-In the order hand, using [`Python`](https://www.python.org/) to get information from the console is easier, so...

 ## Author
 -   **Anthony Luzquiños** - _Initial Work_ - _Documentation_ - [AnthonyLzq](https://github.com/AnthonyLzq).